leo-project/leofs/docs/admin/system_admin/multiple_nodes.md

 http.ssl_port
 ```

 Please note that this list might be not complete as new options might be added to config files.
 When using this feature, **it's up to user to ensure that all paths above point to different directories**.
-Trying to share the same ports or snmp_conf setting between nodes would result in second instance failing to start, but trying to share log or queue directory could lead to disasterous results. **Always double-check that all paths are different before using this feature.**
+Trying to share the same ports or snmp_conf setting between nodes would result in second instance failing to start, but trying to share log or queue directory could lead to disastrous results. **Always double-check that all paths are different before using this feature.**

 !!! note "Note: Multiple LeoManager instances"
     It is possible to run multiple instances of LeoManager as well, but the resulting configuration and `leofs-adm` operations would be more complicated, so it's not recommended (as results of error might be severe).
 It would be better to use separate VMs or containers for different LeoManagers.